insen/blog/_posts/2017-09-27-DevOps-Making-A-Start.md

 ### Azure/.NET Stack | SDLC Stage - Code
 A basic DevOps practise here is *Version Control*.
 Distributed VCS are now standard, so we pick *__Git__*.

 Architectural support targeting DevOps enablement for Azure PaaS systems is a much-needed eco-system centric practise.
-Enter *__Microservice architectures__* which by encouraging by encouraging small pieces and plug-and-play composition help keeping pieces small and nimble.
+Enter *__Microservice architectures__* which by encouraging small pieces and plug-and-play composition help keeping pieces small and nimble.
+Smaller pieces offer much greater ability to respond to change, better automation and easier deployment options.

-*__Test-Driven Design (TDD)__* and *__Domain Driven Design (DDD)__* are other standard practises that help in better code, decoupled pieces.
+*__Test-Driven Design (TDD)__* and *__Domain Driven Design (DDD)__* are other standard practises that help in better code and decoupled pieces.

+Thus

 #### Tools
 -   Git.